Roasted Eggplant with Yogurt Sauce

 Variations

-1. Mediterranean Twist: Add some olives and feta cheese for a Mediterranean explosion.
+Mediterranean Twist: Add some olives and feta cheese for a Mediterranean explosion.
 It’s like a party in your mouth!

-2. Herb Garden: Chop up some fresh herbs like basil or cilantro to give your salad a garden-fresh taste.
+Herb Garden: Chop up some fresh herbs like basil or cilantro to give your salad a garden-fresh taste.
 It’s like a little herb party in your bowl!

 How to make the recipe

-4. While aubergines roast, grate tomatoes (without skin) into a bowl.
-Add garlic, oregano, lemon juice, olive oil, salt, and pepper.
-Mix.
+Brush this mixture onto the aubergine wedges and roast them for 30-35 minutes until theyโ€™re tender.
+While the aubergines are roasting, grate the tomatoes (without skin) into a bowl and combine with garlic, oregano, lemon juice, olive oil, salt, and pepper.

 Can I make this ahead?

+Yes, you totally can!
 If you want to get a head start on your meal, you can roast the eggplant and prepare the Greek yoghurt dressing a day or two in advance.
 Store them in airtight containers in the fridge.

 On the day you’re ready to enjoy your salad, simply assemble everything.
 It’s a super convenient way to have a fresh and delicious dish without all the rush.